wp-plugins/sync-facebook-events/readme.txt

 Q: Why doesn't Modern Tribe just provide this functionality within their own plugin?

-A: I don't know, that's why I wrote this one :)
+A: They incorporated this one, actually.

 == Upgrade Notice ==